uwsampa/sampa-public/research/index.md

 Another exciting "emerging" technology is engineered DNA molecules.
 Performing computation inside living cells offers life-changing applications, from improved medical diagnostics to better cancer therapy to intelligent drugs.
 Due to its bio-compatibility and ease of engineering, one promising approach for performing in-vivo computation is DNA strand displacement.
 DNA nanotechnology is currently at a turning point, with many proposed applications being realized.
 We believe that it is time for the computer architecture community to take notice and contribute.
-We explore architectural issues in such systems, such as modularity, composability, reliability, etc.
+We explore architectural issues in such systems, such as modularity, composability, reliability, etc.-->